Siege warfare in ancient Rome: 24 BC

+While not clearly attested in Josephus's work, another site appears to have been besieged by the Romans in 67 as part of the campaign to suppress the First Jewish Revolt: Khirbet el-Hammam, possibly the ancient Narbata, a city located in the Samarian highlands.
+There, archaeologists have found what appears to be a circumvallation wall (1,516 meters of which survive today) along with an apparent assault ramp and military camps.

+69

 In the course of the civil war that broke out after Nero's death to succeed him, the city of Cremona was besieged twice: first, unsuccessfully, by the Vitellians against the supporters of Otho (March); secondly by the Flavians against the Vitellians (late October), leading the same legions loyal to the future emperor, Vespasian, to a rampant sacking of the city for a full four days.

 Forty thousand armed men raided Cremona, with even greater numbers of servants and bearers, people very much given to cruelty and disorder.
 No one was protected by age or rank.
 Rapes and killings took place.
 Very old men and women were dragged as objects of ridicule....
 If any young maiden of particular beauty happened to be on their hands, they were torn to pieces....
 Someone carrying away money or golden votive gifts from temples was killed by another stronger than him... others dug up treasures, beating with rods and torturing their masters... soldiers equipped with torches, after stealing their prey threw them for fun inside houses...